roldanjr/guidelines/README.md

     - common – applicable on all pages
     - per page – applicable only on specific page
 - **DO NOT** put logical codes on helpers
+- Method name should be descriptive.
+- Use `Service Layer Design Pattern`
+- Use `single action class` in defining data services.
+- Business logic will be in services

 ## 3.15.
 Databases
 - Follow [naming convention](#follow-laravel-naming-conventions).